Accelerated Parallel Tempering via Neural Transports: Experiments

 \subsection{Comparison of Acceleration Methods}

-We evaluate the three variants of APT introduced in \Cref{sec:design-space}: Flow-APT, CMCD-APT and Diff-APT, against the baseline of PT using the linear path with reference $\pi_0=\gN(0, \mathrm{I})$, on a 40-mode Gaussian mixture model in 10 dimensions (GMM-$10$) \citep{midgley2022flow}. \Cref{tab:gmm_all} compares the performance of PT vs the APT variants for $N=6,10,30$ chains.
-We choose these numbers to represent: (1) the smallest $N$ where standard PT obtains round trips (2) the regime $N\approx \Lambda$ where PT is stable, and (3) the regime where $N\gg \Lambda$ and PT is close to optimal.
-All three APT variants substantially improve over classical PT, with increased round trips with $N$ and $K$.
-In the small $N$ regime (1) resulted in a 10x to 100x improvement and highlights the potential of APT for challenging problems where PT struggles and parallel chains are constrained.
+\looseness=-1 We evaluate the three variants of APT introduced in \Cref{sec:design-space}: NF-APT, CMCD-APT and Diff-APT, against the baseline of classical PT using the geometric path with reference $\eta=\gN(0, \mathbf{I})$, on a 40-mode Gaussian mixture model in 10 dimensions (GMM-$10$) \citep{midgley2022flow}. \Cref{tab:gmm_all} compares the performance of these methods in terms of round trips achieved and, in order to control for the additional computational cost required by APT, their \emph{compute-normalised round trips}; for further details, see Appendix \ref{app:compare-acc}.
+We choose to evaluate the different methods for $N=6,10,30$ chains to cover\footnote{We refer to the discussion in Section 5 and 6.3 of \cite{syed2024optimised} for this classification of regimes.}: (1) the smallest $N$ where PT is able to obtain round trips (2) the regime $N\approx \Lambda$ where PT is stable ($\Lambda$ is the global barrier for PT), and (3) the regime where $N\gg \Lambda$ and PT is close to optimal.

+\looseness=-1 We see all three APT variants substantially improve over PT with increased round trips as $N$ and $K$ increase, and even when controlling for the additional computation required by APT.
+For instance, in the small $N$ regime, (1) resulted in a 10x to 100x improvement and highlights the potential of APT for challenging problems where PT struggles and parallel chains are constrained.
 By contrast, when $N\gg\Lambda$ and the improvements over standard PT are less dramatic, they might not offset the cost of additional neural evaluations.
-Notably, CMCD with $K=5$ and $N=30$ matches the performance of the theoretical limit $ T/(2+2\Lambda)\approx 5,349$ for standard PT when $N\to\infty$ as predicted by \Cref{thm:barrier}.
+Notably, CMCD with $K=5$ and $N=30$ outperforms the theoretical limit $T/(2+2\Lambda)\approx 5,349$ of round trips for classical PT (when $N\to\infty$) predicted by \Cref{thm:barrier}.